 Little more about us

-The Churches of all denominations collaborate with Dundee Starter Packs by collecting good quality unwanted household goods, bed linen, curtains and small domestic appliances from their congregations.
-We aim to help individuals and families on low incomes who have been given the tenancy but are unable to provide themselves with basic household items.
-Donations can also be handed directly into our premises in Forest Park Road Dundee.
+The Churches of all denominations collaborate with Dundee Starter Packs by collecting good quality unwanted household goods, crockery, cutlery, bed linen, curtains and small domestic appliances from their congregations.
+Donations can also be handed directly into our premises at 39/41 Forest Park Road Dundee.
+We aim to help individuals and families on low incomes who have been given a tenancy but are unable to provide themselves with basic household items.
 If you have any questions please contact us directly as indicated.

 Dundee Starter Packs SCIO(SC030710)

 We are a voluntary charity that makes a direct response to homelessness and poverty in Dundee and surrounding areas, by assisting individuals and families who are unable to provide themselves with basic household goods and bedding.
-We will supply everyone who needs it with a starter pack of essential household items, bed linen and curtains.
+Every Starter Pack contains the home essentials that everyone needs and every pack is carefully assembled by our Volunteers to cater for the specific needs of every individual or family in accordance with their circumstances.
 Homelessness doesn’t go away during a Pandemic such as Covid 19 and from April 2020 until April 2021 our Volunteers through their devotion and hard work have managed to provide 439 packs to Dundee and 35 packs to the county of Angus.
 These packs accounted for 499 adults and 258 children.
 We, as a charity, continue to appreciate the help and support we receive from various supporters and will continue to carry out this important contribution to our society at large.

 Supporting Local People